Dry FliesRat Faced McDougal

 Hackle: Rooster Cape or Saddle, grizzly and brown

-Designed for moving water, particularly faster riffles, pocket water, and freestone streams.
+Where Trout Eat It: Designed for rivers, particularly faster riffles, pocket water, and freestone streams.
 The deer hair body provides the buoyancy needed to float in turbulent currents.